Get your Equifax credit report and ongoing credit monitoring:

-- Your credit report within minutes
+- Your Equifax credit report

-- See what banks and lenders see
+- See what credit information banks and lenders see from Equifax

 - Alerts to certain changes on your credit report for 12 months

-- Guard against identity theft
+- Help guard against identity theft

 If you have received an alert you should first check if the alert received is in relation to a credit application that you may have recently submitted or if it relates to an existing facility in your name.
 If it isn’t, it could be that someone else is trying to apply for credit using your identity details.
 In this case you should inform the credit provider immediately.